 There are so many layers of flavor in this Spicy Horseradish Macaroni Salad.
 It is the perfect side dish for every gathering and will be especially welcome during grilling season.
 See this recipe MADE ON VIDEO HERE.

 I’m channeling cookout weather!
 If I continue to make side dishes perfect for a weekend barbecue, maybe mother nature will play along.
 While we have had a few scattered 80-degree days, the rain and clouds keep inserting themselves into the mix.
 Let’s face it, the weather in the Pacific Northwest is really not summer-like until July, but I can always hope and continue to eat like the season has arrived.

 Anyway, let’s talk about horseradish.
 Do you love it or hate it?
 I know I dislike when horseradish is so overwhelming that my nose starts to run.
 It can really be overpowering.
 So, don’t worry, this salad is not like that.
 The horseradish is more of a background flavor.
 You will know it’s there but it will not assault you.

-In fact this salad has so many lovely flavors to celebrate.
+In fact this Spicy Horseradish Macaroni Salad has so many lovely flavors to celebrate.
 I absolutely love the way it turned out.
-I couldn't help but add some fresh oregano from the garden.
-Fresh herbs make a regular salad "pop" when it comes to taste.
+I couldn’t help but add some fresh oregano from the garden.
+Fresh herbs make a regular salad “pop” when it comes to taste.
 This salad will easily accompany many of your summer favorite grilled foods.
-Think of serving it on the side with bbq chicken, juicy burgers or thick pork chops.
-Wow, I'm getting hungry just mentioning all of those things.
+Think of serving it on the side with the best grilled chicken, the juiciest burgers or grilled pork chops.
+Wow, I’m getting hungry just mentioning all of those things.